djotaku/adventofcode/2015/Day_01/README.md

 - Did not bother setting up a parser yet because I don't know how to make Perl modules.
 - For Perl part 2 I used the "last" keyword to break out of the loop.
 First time using that.

+## Go
+- Just had to remember that running range on a string gives runes, not strings.